Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Data-Centric Approach for Multimodal Financial Data

 \subsection{Earning Conference Calls (ECCs)}

 The earnings conference call (ECC) is a teleconference or webcast held quarterly by a public company.
-Stakeholders (including analysts, investors, and the media) participate to obtain the company's latest financial status.
-First, the company's CEO/CFO highlights the quarterly financial status, strategic initiatives, and forward-looking plans.
-Then, analysts and investors ask questions in the Q\&A sessions.
+Stakeholders (including analysts, investors, and the media) participate to obtain the latest financial status of the company.
+First, the CEO/CFO highlights the quarterly financial status, strategic initiatives, and forward-looking plans.
+Then, analysts and investors ask questions during the Q\&A session.
 The release of ECCs is correlated with market reactions, making them an important resource for analyzing market changes~\cite{foster1984earnings}.

-An example of Tesla 2024 Q3 ECC, as shown in Fig. ~\ref{fig:ecc}, has 72 minutes.
-The call includes 29 minutes presentation by Tesla CEO Elon Musk, followed by 43 minutes Q\&A session.
-First, CEO Elon Musk summarized Tesla's Q3 revenue and car production status and underscored Tesla's ongoing strategy to hasten the global transition to sustainable energy.
-In the end, Musk reiterated Tesla's preparations for introducing more affordable models.
-In the Q\&A session, Tesla's executive team responded to questions about product research and development, upcoming product plans, Tesla's Full Self-Driving offerings, etc. Owing to good revenue performance and car production, Tesla's stock price sustained an upward trend in the following two days.
-The entire ECC is saved as a ".mp3/.wav" audio file, and the corresponding transcript is also recorded.
-Both audio and text data can be accessed or analyzed by the public.
+An ECC example of Tesla 2024 Q3 is shown in Fig. ~\ref{fig:ecc}.
+This call has 72 minutes, including a 29 minute presentation by Tesla CEO Elon Musk and 43 minute Q\&A session.
+First, Elon Musk summarized Tesla's Q3 revenue and car production status and underscored Tesla's ongoing strategy to accelerate the global transition to sustainable energy.
+In the end, Elon reiterated Tesla's preparations for introducing more affordable models.
+During the Q\&A session, Tesla's executive team responded to questions about product research and development, upcoming product plans, Tesla's Full Self-Driving offerings, etc. Owing to good revenue performance and car production, Tesla's stock price sustained an upward trend in the following two days.
+The entire ECC is saved as an ".mp3/.wav" audio file, and the corresponding transcript is also recorded.
+Both audio and text data can be accessed and analyzed by the general public.

 The creation of an ECC dataset is critical for developing analytical tools, particularly for stock movement prediction and risk modeling.
 MDRM \cite{qin2019you} is a representative ECC dataset that includes 576 earnings conference calls from 280 companies in the S\&P 500 for the year 2017.
 The entire dataset is 5.7 GB in storage.
 The author segmented the transcripts into individual sentences and aligned them with corresponding audio clips, resulting in a total of 88,829 paired sentences and audio clips.
 The audio data is available from \textsc{earningcast}\footnote{https://earningscast.com/} and transcript file can be downloaded from \textsc{Seeking Alpha}\footnote{https://seekingalpha.com/}.
 A series of research works extract critical information from textual transcripts and integrate it with audio features such as tone and sentiment in a speech to assess risks (e.g., volatility)~\cite{qin2019you, yang2020html, cao2024ecc}.